robopinguin/Linkedin-Simulation-Analysis/README.md

 # LinkedIn Hiring Bias Simulation

-This project simulates LinkedIn profile data to explore potential hiring biases.
+This project simulates LinkedIn profile data to investigate whether the presence of a profile photo influences recruiter behaviour.

+Using synthetic data for 1,500 profiles, the analysis examines whether profiles with photos receive more recruiter profile views and higher probabilities of interview callbacks.

 ## Methods
 - Simulated dataset of 1500 profiles